-Recently Google announced that the upcoming version of its operating system will be numbered Android 6.0 and called Marshmallow.
+Recently, Google announced that the upcoming version of its operating system will be numbered Android 6.0 and called Marshmallow.
 The announcements killed loads of rumors and speculations surrounding Android M, the developer preview unveiled by Google on 28th May 2015.
 Google has announced that the final version of Marshmallow will be released in fall 2015.
-But several websites have reported that the final version of Android will be released in October.
+However, several websites have reported that the final version of Android will be released in October.

 10 Features Users can expect from Android 6.0 Marshmallow